MartinEesmaa/VVCEasy/README.md

 Step 2: Before you compile, please replace example username by your username of LicenseFile, OutputDir and Source.
 See the image:
 ![Instructionsofcompilevvceasy](https://user-images.githubusercontent.com/88035011/153736145-a24a1997-1133-4933-8797-de7c62295d1d.png)

-Step 3: Once you replaced of your username, press F9 to compile on your keyboard.
+Step 3: Once you're replaced of your username, press F9 to compile on your keyboard.
 After compiling, VVCEasy.exe (Installer) will be on your Downloads folder.
 ![VVCEasyclickblueplaybutton](https://user-images.githubusercontent.com/88035011/153736303-b0949f5a-5ac5-4123-92c5-305211a8aadc.png)

 ---